Variiuz/minecraft-git-backup/README.md

 # How it works

 Basically just copies your latest world(s) from the original saves folder you gave it and pushes changes from there.
-This aint even minecraft related and can be applied to any form of file structure :D
+This aint even minecraft related and can be applied to any form of file structure, I just wanted a way to backup a hardcore world so in case of glitches I can revert to a version where im not waiting for my reboot card, and if someone finds the same use-case: you are welcome